marcusoftnet/marcusoftnet.github.io/_posts/2007-06-27-get-current-user-name-and-with-vbnet.md

 blogger_orig_url: http://www.marcusoft.net/2007/06/get-current-user-name-and-with-vbnet.html
 ---

-I searched a while for this, actually... which is strange since all i wanted to do is to find the current user name and the current user domain.
+I searched a while for this, actually... which is strange since all I wanted to do is to find the current user name and the current user domain.

 It's dead simple with the following lines: